 - Using a 1-to-1 gluten free flour is a good option for making this into a gluten free zucchini muffin recipe!
 I’ve had success baking with this 1-to-1 gluten free flour, however, I have not used it specifically for this recipe.

 - To alter these into zucchini vegan muffins, the eggs need to be replaced with a vegan-friendly substitute.
 If I were to do this, I would default to using 2 flax eggs to replace the 2 eggs in this recipe (2 tablespoon ground flax + 6 tablespoon water, mixed, and allowed to sit for about 5 minutes).
-I found this blog post helpful and interesting for vegan egg substitute ideas too!
+I found this blog post on vegan egg substitutes helpful!

 Tips for Grating Zucchini